MilkTool/libten/docs/articles/Records.md

 objects or data structures created at the same point in a program will often be used in a similar fashion and make use of the same set of keys, though there are of course exceptions.

-It's important to note that records are currently optimized for size rather than fast growth; so the `vals` array will never contain more fields than are defined in the index.
-This makes populating records with fields that have already been defined in the index quite fast, but defining original fields can be prohibitively slow as the `vals` array will be reallocated for each new definition.
-In the future I may add `ogrowth()` and `osize()` functions to the prelude to mark a record to be optimized for fast growth or small size respectively; may also add a `map()` function to simultaneously mark a record for separation and fast growth, optimizing it for use as a regular hashmap.

 The full record implementation can be found in [`ten_rec.h`](../../src/ten_rec.h).